theelderemo/vrsatest/README.md

 * **Chaos Knobs:** Use the **Metaphor Density** and **Rhyme Complexity** sliders to go from Johnny Cash to Aesop Rock.
 * **Avoid Clichés:** Use **Forbidden Words** to stop the AI from talking about shadows and mirrors.

+## 🔒 Privacy First

+VRS/A was built to be a creative tool, not a data-harvesting machine.
+* **Zero Trackers:** No Google Analytics, no marketing pixels, no tracking scripts of any kind.
+* **No Cookies:** The site does not store any cookies in your browser.
+* **Optional Login:** User accounts (via Supabase) are only required for features like creating and sharing Style Kits.
+The core tools are accessible without an account.

 ## The Tech Stack (What Holds It Together)

 * **Frontend:** React / Vite